css-enjoyer/drr-system/server/README.md

 4. Make sure to edit the `.env` so that it is configured for your own device and usecase i.e. modify the `NODE_ENV` to `development`
 5. To run locally type `npm run dev` in the terminal

-## Setup backend only
+## Setup backend
 > NOTE: If you don't need to modify the database and only plan on working with the backend, follow the steps below to set it up.
-By default the backend uses the database server hosted online in `render.com`, you can modify the `.env` to change it to `localhost`.
+By default the backend uses the database server hosted online in `render.com`, you can modify the `.env` to change it otherwise.

 1. Open terminal type `cd server`, `npm install`
 2. To run locally type `npm run dev` in the terminal